12ft Skiff: Sailing and racing

 Today the 12 ft Skiff is primarily sailed in Australia and New Zealand.

-Campaigning a 12 requires a range of skills, including boat handling, tuning, boat maintenance, organisation and training.
-However, with recent equipment developments, and the introduction of carbon masts, 12 ft Skiffs are very manageable boats and any sailor with relative experience, such as Cherubs or Moths, would quite easily adapt.
+Sailing a 12 ft Skiff involves boat handling, tuning and maintenance.
+Modern boats use carbon-fibre masts and other updated equipment.

 Performance

 The 12 ft Skiff is similar to the larger and better known 18ft Skiff.
 Of all skiffs the 12 footer is known for being the most difficult to sail, primarily due to its short and narrow hull relative to its large sail area.
 A 12 ft Skiff is capable of sailing at speeds of up to 25 kn.

 The 12 ft Skiff generates considerable power by having two persons on the trapeze wire, suspended from the mast of the boat.
 This adds leverage to the crews' weight, allowing the larger areas of sail to be carried.

 The modern 12 ft Skiffs also have fixed bowsprits from which they carry their spinnakers.
 This is a relatively recent innovation, with the older style of skiff having an 'end to end' spinnaker pole which would need to be positioned by the crew, and would be stored against the skiff's boom when it was not being used.